fireship-io/fireship.io/hugo/content/lessons/flutter-ipod/index.md

 The builder for the PageView references a custom widget named `AlbumCard`.
 It represents the UI for a single page or item in the list.

-The albums off center should be scaled down slightly and tilted along the y-axis.
+The album off centre should be scaled down slightly and tilted along the y-axis.
 We can make that happen with a Transform widget that sets perspective on a 4x4 matrix.
 Learn more about transforms by watching the video below:

 <div class="vid vid-center">
 {{< youtube 9z_YNlRlWfA >}}